 We will bear all expenses incurred in connection with the solicitation of proxies.
 We will reimburse brokers, fiduciaries and custodians for their costs in forwarding proxy materials to beneficial owners of common stock.
 Our directors, officers and employees also may solicit proxies by mail, telephone and personal contact.
 They will not receive any additional compensation for these activities.
-We may also elect to engage the services of a proxy solicitation firm to assist us in the solicitation of proxies, for which we would expect to pay customary fees and reimburse customary expenses.
+We also have retained D.F.
+King & Co., Inc. ("D.F.
+King") to assist in the solicitation of proxies for an estimated fee of \$12,500, plus reimbursement of reasonable expenses.
+D.F.
+King may solicit proxies by personal interview, mail, telephone, facsimile, email or otherwise.